dna-seq/just-dna-seq/docs/source/viewing-reports.rst

 **Phenotype Name** - description of condition(s) associated with the variant.

-**Significance** - description of significance of this variant.
+**Significance** - description of the significance of this variant.

 .. image:: cancer.png
   :alt: cancer report

-Part 5: Coronary arthery disease Report
+Part 5: Coronary artery disease Report
 --------------------

 The report shows  variants with known coronary arthery disease risks and contains the following columns: